Work Injury Lawyer in Texas

-The team at The Carlson Law Firm has some of the most skilled and well respected workplace injury lawyers in personal injury.
+The Carlson Law Firm has some of the most skilled and well respected workplace injury lawyers in personal injury.
 Our team is ready to help you move forward with your life.
-We have more than 40 years of experience holding negligent parties accountable for their actions.
+We have more than 40 years of experience holding negligent employers accountable for their actions.
 Work injuries can occur when you least expect.
 These injuries can cost you in the time you have to take off work, medical bills, and pain and suffering.
 As the victim of a workplace accident, you may be entitled to compensation under Texas workers’ laws.
 Our team of work injury attorneys is ready to help you move forward with your life.
 Contact us today for a free consultation.

 Are you covered if You're Hurt at work?